-Local Elections: Committees that make an independent expenditure of \$1,000 or more to support or oppose a single candidate or single ballot measure during the 90 days prior to the local candidate's or measure's election must file a separate Form 496 for each candidate or ballot measure supported or opposed.
+Local Elections: Committees that make an independent expenditure of \$1,000 or more to support or oppose a single candidate or single ballot measure during the 90 days prior to the local candidate's or measure's election, or on the date of the election, must file a separate Form 496 for each candidate or ballot measure supported or opposed.
 The report must be filed within 24 hours regardless of the day of the week and must be filed by fax, guaranteed overnight delivery, or personal delivery.
 Regular mail may not be used.
 Check with the local jurisdiction about possible electronic filing requirements.
-Local agencies that have an approved electronic filing program in accordance with Government Code Section 84615 may eliminate the filing of a paper Form 496.
+Local agencies that have an approved electronic filing program may eliminate the filing of a paper Form 496.